nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## GetPeers RPC server response type changes and RPC client support

-GetPeers RPC command returns a list of Peers where the port type has changed from string to uint16 to match C#.
-The RPC client currently supports unmarshalling both formats.

-Removal of Peer unmarshalling with string based ports is scheduled for Jun-Jul 2024 (~0.107.0 release).

 ## `NEOBalance` from stack item

 We check struct items count before convert LastGasPerVote to let RPC client be compatible with